Gh0s7-3/SMLoader/README.md

 ## How to use (Android)

-Installing SMLoadr on Android is a little bit complicated :/
+Installing SMLoadr on Android is a little bit complicated :/ It is somewhat unsupported.
+If you need help, tag @sudoHackr in Telegram, and don't expect many people to help you.

 ### 1. Install Termux
 In order to run SMLoadr on Android you have to install `Termux`.